Published by FutureTecEra

 One-Shot and Few-Shot Prompts

 One-shot and few-shot prompts use examples to guide the AI.
 A one-shot prompt includes one example.
 A few-shot prompt includes several examples.
-This is useful when you want the AI to follow a specific pattern, tone, or format.
+This approach is practical when you want the AI to follow a specific pattern, tone, or format.

 Example: